 Step 1.
 Check the battery

 The most common problem when the clicking problem arises is the battery.
 As I mentioned earlier the battery is the most important component when you are trying to start a car since its powers the starter motor and the flywheel.

-Check if there is any corrosion or acid built up around the poles of the battery, and clean if there are.
+Check if there is any corrosion or acid built up around the poles of the battery, and clean if there is.

 If you dont know how that looks like then take a look at the picture above, the corrosion is the blue texture you can see on the left pole.
 If you have something similar on your battery then this can be a reason that your car won’t start, the only thing you need to do here is to clean it off, pretty simple.